arj03/ssb-partial-replication/README.md

 # SSB partial replication

+A collection of functions useful for replicating a part of the log instead of everything.

+## api

+### getFeed({id: feedId, seq: int?, live: bool?, limit: int?, keys: bool?, values: bool?}) -> PullSource

+The method has exactly the same interface as `createHistoryStream` because it just wraps the function.
+It is much faster though.
+See appendix for more information.

+### getFeedReverse({id: feedId, seq: int?, live: bool?, limit: int?, keys: bool?, values: bool?}) -> PullSource

+This function does the same as `getFeed` except if one does not specify `seq` the latest sequence for the feed with be fetched and used.
+This allows one to get the latest X messages from a feed using the `limit` option without knowing how many messages the feed currently has.

+### getTangle(msgId, cb)

+Get all the messages of a [tangle](https://github.com/ssbc/ssb-tangle) given a root message id.
+This can be used to fetch threads or similar tangles.
+This is similar in spirit to [ssb-ooo](https://github.com/ssbc/ssb-ooo) except there is no protocol involved to fetch messages from other nodes.

+### getMessagesOfType({id: feedId, type: string, seq: int?, limit: int?}) -> PullSource

+Get messages of a particular type for a feed.
+This can be used to fetch say all contact messages for a particular feed to construct the social graph without having to download all the messages of the feed.

+## Appendix

 There is something wrong with createHistoryStream over a network connection.
 Locally it takes around 600ms, using net protocol the same call takes 6.500ms and using ws the exact same call takes 20.000ms?